 In August 2020, Elion entered into a license agreement with Processa Pharmaceuticals, Inc. ("Processa").
 The license agreement called for equity and cash upon satisfying the Condition Precedent, along with development and regulatory milestone payments, Sales Milestone Payments, and Product Royalties.
-The grant of the license was conditioned upon the "Condition Precedent" which was defined as (i) Processa's closing of a public offering by October 30, 2020 in which Processa raised at least \$15M and (ii) Processa's shares being listed on NASDAQ.
-Upon satisfying the Condition Precedent, which occurred in October 2020, Elion was entitled to receive \$100,000 in cash and 825,000 in shares of Processa of which the Company is entitled to 5%.
-As a result, in January 2021, the Company received \$5,000 in cash and 41,250 restricted shares of Processa common shares.
+The grant of the license was conditioned upon the "Condition Precedent" which was defined as (i) Processa's closing of a public offering by October 30, 2020 in which Processa raised at least \$15,000 and (ii) Processa's shares being listed on NASDAQ.
+Upon satisfying the Condition Precedent, which occurred in October 2020, Elion was entitled to receive \$100 in cash and 825 in shares of Processa of which the Company is entitled to 5%.
+As a result, in January 2021, the Company received \$5 in cash and 41 restricted shares of Processa common shares.
+The event which triggered the receipt of cash and shares occurred in October of 2020.
+The revenue for this event was recognized in Q4 of 2020.